What we do at Headspace

 - Mindfulness and relaxation

-If the challenge you are facing is not on this list then please do contact me and we can talk about whether I might be able to help.
+If the challenge you are facing is not on this list then please do contact me and we can talk about whether we might be able to help.